 There are only a few circumstances in which Schisandra can become harmful when used that we are aware of.

-Consuming too much Schisandra can result in issues such heartburn or other gastric distress related symptoms.
+Consuming too much Schisandra can result in issues such as heartburn or other gastric distress-related symptoms.

 Schisandra may be harmful during pregnancy or to the babies of breastfeeding mothers.
 There is insufficient research to identify if consuming Schisandra will result in complications at the time of writing.
 If you still want to consume Schisandra at this point it is best to discuss with your health care practitioner.

-There are some people who will be allergic to Schisandra.
+Some people will be allergic to Schisandra.
 The best solution is to get an allergy test to determine if you have a reaction and how severe the reaction is.

 As Schisandra is processed by the liver, it can interact with medications also processed by the liver.
 If you are on medication it is best to check in with your health care practitioner to see if there will be any issues.